geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 <a id="note03-m"></a>
 § Note (m), page 101, line 398.&emsp;*In loflier numbers breathed Tyrtæan fire.*

 Bertrand de Born was one of the most extraordinary characters of his day, and Millot, (Hist.
 Littéraire des Troubadours), remarks on the manner in which he has been passed over, both by literary and political historians.
 He was Viscount of Hautefort, in Perigueux, and began his career by depriving his brother of his share of inheritance.
-The unhappy Constantine obtained tbe support of the Count of Perigord, and Talleyrand Lord of Montagnac (ancestor to that Talleyrand, who held so distinguished a place in tbe cabinet of Napoleon), while <span class=”smallcaps”>Richard</span> of England, then only Count of Poitou, and the Viscount of Limoges, suspended their own quarrels to embrace the cause of the injured.
+The unhappy Constantine obtained the support of the Count of Perigord, and Talleyrand Lord of Montagnac (ancestor to that Talleyrand, who held so distinguished a place in the cabinet of Napoleon), while <span class=”smallcaps”>Richard</span> of England, then only Count of Poitou, and the Viscount of Limoges, suspended their own quarrels to embrace the cause of the injured.
 On the other side, Bertrand was supported by the Viscounts of Ventadour, Segur, Gordou, Gévaudan, Tartas, and Turenne.
 The Counts of Foix, Angoulême, and Armagnac; the Lords of Puiguillen, Clarensac, Gragnel and St. Astier, great Barons, of Perigord, and, to crown the whole, the Prince Henry, elder brother of Richard, was to take the command.
 Many of these names are as uncouth as if they had been borrowed from the Tartars, and have little interest to an English ear, but their number shews the manner in which the fiery Bertrand always contrived to engage in his own quarrels all the princes who were within the reach of his friendship or his reproaches.
 As violent in love as in war, his impetuous passions exhaled themselves on every occasion in songs, which have more of the strength than the sweetness of poetry.
 By these he animated his soldiers, he encouraged his allies, he irritated his enemies, he sustained his own hopes; and, when the flame of war was extinguished, by these he had power to rekindle it.
 It would be useless to follow Bertrand through the story of his life, or rather of his wars, but some farther particulars will be given in another part of the poem.
 Suffice it to say, that Richard, by negotiation, contrived to avoid an engagement with his brother, and that Bertrand, after many alternations of friendship and hatred, finished by becoming the implacable enemy of the Lion-hearted King.&#160;<a href="#ref03-m" rev="footnote" class="footnote-backref">↩</a>

 <a id="note03-n"></a>
 § Note (n), page 102, line 412.&emsp;*Since by his valour in Messina’s fray.*